 The UH-1Y utility helicopter is capable of shipboard operations worldwide, including take-off, landing, refuelling, and rearming.
 The helicopter is securable for deck movement up to Sea State 5.
 The missions supported by the aircraft include airborne command and control, aeromedical evacuation, troop transport, transport of supplies and equipment, and search and rescue.

 Under the US Marine Corps H-1 programme, 100 UH-1N Huey utility helicopters were remanufactured by Bell Textron to the UH-1Y grade and 180 AH-1W SuperCobra attack helicopters to AH-1Z grade.

 In April 2005, the USMC decided that the helicopters will be built as new rather than remanufactured, starting from the third low-rate initial production (LRIP) batch in 2008.

 This strategy was preferred because of the increase in operational deployment following Operation Iraqi Freedom, the marginal cost difference and the adverse impact of having helicopters out of commission during the upgrade process.

 The UH-1Y and AH-1Z have a very high level of commonality which reduces the manufacturing and procurement costs.
 The helicopters have a common four-bladed, composite, hingeless, bearingless main rotor system and tail rotor, engine, avionics, software, controls and displays.

-Developmental testing was completed in February 2006 and a six-month operational evaluation (OPEVAL) began in May 2006.
+The developmental testing was completed in February 2006 and a six-month operational evaluation (OPEVAL) began in May 2006.
 The third LRIP contract for seven UH-1Ys was placed in July 2006.
-The first production UH-1Y was delivered in January 2007.
+The first production UH-1Y helicopter was delivered in January 2007.